stbst1/Nester/plugin_high_level/README.md

 - **Type Hint Suggestions**: Automatically displays the top 5 type annotations in a dropdown menu for easy selection.
 - **Interactive Learning**: Users can click a 'Learn More' button to generate a high-level program explanation, enhancing understanding of suggested type annotations.

-For example, if there is an image subfolder under your extension project workspace:

-\!\[Type Annotation Suggestions\]\(images/type-annotation-suggestions.png\)

-> Tip: Utilize animations to demonstrate the extension in action, such as showing the dropdown in use and the generation of explanatory text.

 ## Requirements